kashiff007/RNA-seq-downstream-analysis/readme.md

 ```
 With bedtools one can use multiple bam files at once and a matrix is generated with corresponding multiple columns.

-The final count matrix looks like following:
+The final count matrix looks like following (example):

 | Scaffold  | start  | stop   | geneID    |strand| Rabat-2020_rep1 | Rabat-2020_rep2 | Rabat-2050_rep1 | Rabat-2050_rep2 |
 | --------- |:------:|:------:|:---------:|:----:|:---------------:|:---------------:|:---------------:|:---------------:|